xerxesb/ios-news-bot/readme.md

 **Developing**

 Develop locally and you can test the response sent back from the function through `node test.js`.
-You can pass in args or context to the function if necessary.
-Response should always be `application/rss+xml`.
+* Within `test.js` you can configure the func to pull from live data or from the local test data

 Use Claudia to manage deployment of the package to lambda
 * Make sure your AWS_PROFILE is set to an account with deploy permissions